Want to start your own social media marketing agency?

 This will determine what you offer to your clients.
 It’s important to define this clearly because it guards against clients hiring you for tasks you’re not prepared to deal with.

-For example, you can set up an agency that solely deals with uploading and scheduling social media posts.
+For example, you can set up a digital services agency that solely deals with uploading and scheduling social media posts.
 Alternatively, your agency can deal with everything in social – strategizing social media campaigns, creating the visuals, writing the copy, working with influencers and so on.

 Ensure that your scope isn’t too broad to begin with.
 This might overwhelm you and lead you to working on projects you can’t handle.
 Focus on a few specific tasks and branch out only after you’ve already mastered them.